lsretailomni/lsmag-two/README.txt

         }
     ]

-5. composer require "lsretail/ls-mag-two @dev"
+5. Run composer require "lsretail/ls-mag-two @dev" inside the Magento2 directory

 6. This installs our module with a symlink.
 This breaks the ls-mag binary.
 To get it to run, add a symlink to the magento/vendor/autoload.php file in the directory ls-mag-two/vendor (which you need to create).
 Run inside ls-mag-two:
 mkdir vendor
 ln -s /var/www/magento2/vendor/autoload.php vendor/autoload.php
-Now you can run bin/ls-mag again.
+Now you can run bin/ls-mag again

 Development Notes: